cdimascio/couchinator/README.md

 ### The Details

 1. Create a folder (`RESOURCE_PATH`) to contain your database representation.
 2. Within this folder, create a folder for each database.
-We'll refer each of these as a `db_folder`
+We will refer to each of these as a `db_folder`

     Each `db_folder` name is used as the database name.